 When your baby starts solids, you will see a big change in the color, consistency, and (definitely!) smell of the poop.

-As their bodies adjust to solid food, you will sometimes see entire pieces of food in the poop.
+As their bodies adjust to solid food, you will sometimes see entire pieces of food in the poop as well.
 This is completely normal!
 It takes a while for a baby’s digestive system to fully process solid foods at first.
-As they eat more and learn to chew more completely, this will subside and their poop will start looking a lot more like, well, poop.
+As they eat more and learn to chew more completely, their poop will start looking a lot more like, well, poop.

 Even in toddlerhood, undigested food in poop is not uncommon.
 (It’s even normal for adults!)
 Some fibrous foods like corn or peas are more likely to be seen again, but literally anything can show up in the poop.
-Babies and toddlers have fast digestion and less than great chewing skills, so it’s easy for food to pass all the way through relatively unharmed.
+Babies and toddlers digest food quickly and they have less than great chewing skills, so it’s easy for food to pass all the way through relatively unharmed.

-As long as your child doesn’t show other signs of a problem – slow growth, tiredness, persistent diarrhea – there’s no need to worry.
+As long as your child doesn’t show other signs of a problem such as slow growth, tiredness, persistent diarrhea – there’s no need to worry.

 What if my baby’s poop is totally white?

-A note – if your baby or toddler recently had a stomach bug, you might notice one or two pale poops in the day or two after your child starts feeling better.
-This can be normal, but check in with the doctor just to be on the safe side!
+Note: if your baby or toddler recently had a stomach bug, you might notice one or two pale poops in the day or two after your child starts feeling better.
+This can be normal, but check in with the doctor just to be on the safe side.

 What does infected baby poop look like?

-If your baby’s poop is infected, it will often have a green color to it and there might even be some blood mixed into the stool which could be bright red, dull red, or even black depending on how long it has been in the stomach and intestines.
+If your baby’s poop is infected, it will often have a green color to it and there might even be some blood mixed into the stool.
+This could be bright red, dull red, or even black depending on how long it has been in the stomach and intestines.

 What does teething poop look like?